syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endtabs %}

-The keys used as AutoReplace Triggers are defined by using the `TriggersActivators` attribute of the language in the configuration file, as shown below.
+The keys used as AutoReplace Triggers are defined by using the `TriggersActivators` attribute of the language in the configuration file.

 {% highlight xaml %}